ozakiryota/about_me/english.md

   Teaching assistant in course "Mechanical Engineering Experiments 2"

 ## Awards
+* Nov.
+2024&emsp;Best Presentation Award, *Annual Conference of the IEEE Industrial Electronics Society (IECON)*
+  Awarded to one presentation in each conference.
 * Mar.
 2021&emsp;[Miura Award](https://www.jsme.or.jp/event_project/award/miura-award/), *Japan Society of Mechanical Engineers (JSME)*
   Awarded annually to one student from each mechanical engineering department at universities in Japan who has achieved the most research accomplishments.
 * Mar.
 2019&emsp;[Hatakeyama Award](https://www.jsme.or.jp/archive/award/shou4-18.pdf), *Japan Society of Mechanical Engineers (JSME)*